Market Making via Reinforcement Learning in China Commodity Market: Deep Reinforcement Learning

 \subsection{Deep Q Network}

 Methods introduced in subsection \ref{cha:pre:DRL:RL} can only be applied when the state space is discrete and of small size, and the value of each state-action pair can be stored in a two-dimension square matrix.
-However, When an agent goes to a large and continuous state space, function approximation is necessary to make this method applicable in practice.
+However, When an agent goes to a large continuous state space, function approximation is necessary to make this method applicable in practice.
 In this study, we use Deep Q Network introduced in \cite{mnih2015human} which is the Q-learning algorithm equipped with a deep neural network to improve its expressiveness.
-Also, compared with Q-learning, experience replay and decoupling of value function are applied to make the training process more stable.
+Also, compared with Q-learning, experience replay and decoupling of value function are applied to make the training process more stable in DQN.
 Experience replay is used to reduce the correlation between samples.
 In a lot of scenarios, samples drawn over time are highly correlated.
 For example, in the racing competition, the location of the sports cars is continuous.
-It is the same problem when applied in a financial market where the price and volatility are changing gradually.
-Strongly correlated samples are thought to at least partly contribute to the unstable training phase.
+It is the same problem when applied to the financial market, where the price and volatility are changing gradually.
+Strongly correlated samples are thought to contribute to the unstable training phase partly.
 Experience replay is introduced to make the samples more balanced over the sample space.
-Specifically, instead of updating for every step, experience replay will first draw a long episode steps, randomly draw a batch of samples from those samples and update deep neural networks.
+Specifically, instead of updating for every step, experience replay will first accumulate a long episode steps and then randomly draw a batch of samples from those samples to update deep neural networks.
 By randomly sampling from a relatively large sample set, the correlation among samples can be reduced.
 In DQN, models are decoupled into the target model and value model.
-The target model is responsible for action selection and the value model will store the updated weights.
-For a relatively large period, the weights of the value model will be replaced by that of the value models.
+Target models are responsible for action selection, and the value model will store the updated weights.
+The target model's weights will be replaced by that of the value models regularly.
 Although both of those two methods introduced above cannot perfectly solve the problem of unstable convergence, they can at least mitigate this problem.
-To help demonstrate the idea of this algorithm, Its pseudocode is given in Algorithm \ref{algo:dqn}.
+Its pseudocode is given in Algorithm \ref{algo:dqn} to help demonstrate the idea of this algorithm.